GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

       outputSchema: z.string(), // what should this be?
     },
     async (input) => {
+    // Missing flow invocation

+    // Just returning hello world
       return "Hello World"
     }
     );
         ```

-1. If you try to invoke the flow in Genkit UI (**flows/queryTransformFlow**).
-You'll notice that the input format for the flow is different from the prompt.
+1. If you try to invoke the flow in Genkit UI (**flows/queryTransformFlow**), you'll notice that the input format for the flow is different from the prompt.
 The flow just expects a string.
 You need to fix this in the challenge, so that the prompt and flow take the same input type.
 You should get an output something that looks like this:
     ```
     "Hello World"
     ```
 1. But, once you implement the necessary code (and prompt), you should see something like this (if the input is "I want to watch a movie")
     ```json
     {
         "result": {
         "transformedQuery":"movie",
         "userIntent":"REQUEST",
         "justification":"The user's request is simple and lacks specifics.
 Since the user profile provides no likes or dislikes, the transformed query will reflect the user's general request for a movie to watch.
 No additional information is added because there is no context to refine the search.", }
     }
     ```

 ### Success Criteria
 The model should be able to extract the user's intent from the message and a meaningful query.
-1. The model doesn't return a query when the user is just greeting them.
+1. The model doesn't return a transformed query when the user is just greeting them.
 The input of:
     ```json
     {